yesworkflow-org/yw-prototypes/README.md

 Try YesWorkflow in a web browser
 --------------------------------

-The easiest way to experiment with some of YesWorkflow's capabilities is to use the online [YesWorkflow Editor](http://try.yesworkflow.org) at [try.yesworkflow.org](http://try.yesworkflow.org).
-This web-based application displays YesWorkflow graphical representation of scripts entered into the editor and updates the graphics in real time as code is edited.
-Samples of scripts marked up with YesWorkflow annotations are available within the editor.
+The easiest way to experiment with YesWorkflow's basic capabilities is to use the online [YesWorkflow Editor](http://try.yesworkflow.org) at [try.yesworkflow.org](http://try.yesworkflow.org).
+This web-based application displays YesWorkflow graphical representations of scripts entered into the editor, and updates the graphics in real time as code is edited.
+Samples of scripts marked up with YesWorkflow annotations are available for experimentation within the editor.

 Install YesWorkflow on your own computer
 ----------------------------------------